Virginia governor candidates joust over Trump, monuments and more

 The battle to be governor of Virginia is the marquee race of the nation this year.
 Virginia only allows their governors to serve one four-year term, so the state’s current Democratic Gov. Terry McAuliffe is prevented from running again.

-Gillespie narrowly lost to Virginia’s Democratic Sen. Mark Warner in a very close Senate race in 2014, and recent polls have showed that his race against Northam for governor this year will be very close and competitive.
+Gillespie narrowly lost to Virginia’s Democratic Sen. Mark Warner in a very close Senate race in 2014, and this year's gubernatorial race is also expected to be very close.
+Recent polls show the race evenly split or with Northam in a slight lead.

 Throughout the race, Gillespie has attempted to walk a delicate line when it comes to his fellow Republican in the White House, President Donald Trump.